chmiiller/hueTV/README.md

 ### TO DO:

 - Smartplug should show room name (Piano) and use a different icon (plug)
-- if you reset the selected button should automatically focus on "start setup" but it remains the last button (reset -> home)
 - crash after resetting and setting it up again: go through the steps and quickly press left and right on the remote

 Onboarding screen: